 Barbarity Done In The Name Of God

 We have more than enough evidence prevailing in our world as well as in past history that all religions, without exception, have adhered to the worship of the hybrid god from the tree of the knowledge of good and evil; these religions have been responsible for atrocities beyond imagination.
-All of this inhumane barbarity was perpetrated in the name of God and in defense of His principles because people believed that this is how God Himself would have retaliated against all who opposed His commands.
+All of this inhumane barbarity was perpetrated in the name of God and in defence of His principles because people believed that this is how God Himself would have retaliated against all who opposed His commands.
 For those who believe this way, there is no form of destructive work adequate enough to make sure that God’s commands and directives are obeyed and preserved.
 Intolerance and punishment are fully justified, permitted and God-sanctioned under any and every circumstances, and used without impunity in this belief-system, because this is how they perceive that God deals with evil.

 Violent Reaction Is The Sign Of Good And Evil Principle In Us